 Talk about everyday things

-Taking time to understand what life is like for them right now is important but try to talk about other things as well.
+Taking time to share what life is like here and also understand what life is like for them is important.
+But try to talk about other things as well.

 “It can be easy and even quite natural to talk only about news headlines at times like this,” says Bentley.